andrew/ultimate-awesome/README.md

 - [awesome-sde-id-youtube](https://github.com/k4ilham/awesome-sde-id-youtube) - 📺 Awesome List Software Developer Engineer YouTube Indonesia.
 - [ai-links](https://github.com/khushmeeet/ai-links) - This is the list of links on Deep Learning that I have collected over time and still collecting.
 - [kogito-awesome](https://github.com/kiegroup/kogito-awesome) - A curated list of awesome demos, tutorials, blogs and more about Kogito.
-- [Android-Awesome-Resources](https://github.com/kiwismedia/Android-Awesome-Resources) - One and only place on the internet for all Android Development Resources.
 - [awesome-medium-articles](https://github.com/kiyonlin/awesome-medium-articles) - Awesome articles from medium.com.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
 - [awesome-repositories](https://github.com/kordood/awesome-repositories) - 공부하기에 심도있는, 체계적인, 흥미로운 깃허브 레포지토리 모음 (A collection of in-depth, systematic, or interested GitHub repositories to study).